portugueslab/brunoise/README.md

 ## Scanning

-- [ ] Calculation of parameters
-basic algebra and looking up NI documentation
+- [x] Calculation of parameters basic algebra and looking up NI documentation
 (area, frequency, resolution, aspect ratio) on paper and python functions e.g. given the zoom and the target aspect ratio, calculate the scanning pattern
-     * [ ] Calculate single plane duration
+     * [x] Calculate single plane duration
-     * [ ] See how the paramters have to be adjusted (scanning stopped) to get an _exact_ plane duration
+     * [x] See how the paramters have to be adjusted (scanning stopped) to get an _exact_ plane duration
      * [ ] Decide on parameters for user to input for scanning and calculate the rest from those (e.g. resolution, aspect ratio, frame rate)
-     * [ ] Investigate what paramters are possible in the NI system for input and output rates
+     * [ ] Investigate what parameters are possible in the NI system for input and output rates
      * [ ] Look at galvo responses to see how far the speed can be pushed before they fly out or burn

 - [X] Image reconstruction and acquisition